GuillaumeGalasso/Embedded_Systems--Shape_The_World/Lab4_IO/README.md

 | Neither SW1 or SW2 is pressed | The LED should be off |

 *Specifications for Lab 4.
 SW1 is on PF4 and SW2 is on PF0*.

-**Lab achieved with a score of 100% in simulation and real board tests**.

 ## Fulfilled files